forus-labs/engineering-docs/docs/getting-started/the-first-mile.md

 ## Your Development Environment

-### Your Device

-We strongly encourage you to bring your own laptop.
-It's a plus if you are using a MacBook as you might need to test code on an iOS emulator.
-However, it's perfectly fine if you do not own a laptop, just reach out to us in advance so that we can make the necessary preparations!

 ### Source Version Control

 We use a GitHub organization to manage our codebase.
 You will need to create a GitHub account if you don't already have one.